 What is ORP?

-Oxidation-reduction potential (ORP), commonly referred to as REDOX, is a measure in millivolts of the tendency of a chemical substance to oxidize or reduce another chemical substance.
+Oxidation-reduction potential (ORP), commonly referred to as REDOX, is measured in millivolts of the tendency for a chemicals substance to either oxidize or reduce another chemicals substance.

-Oxidation is the loss of electrons by an atom or ion.
-Reduction is the net gain of electrons by an atom or ion.
+Oxidation is known as the loss of electrons by an atom or ion while reduction is the net gain of electrons by an atom or ion.

 How is ORP Measured?

-ORP is measured using an electrochemical ORP (REDOX) sensor.
-Very similar to a pH sensor, the ORP sensor is normally combination type which contains a measuring electrode and reference electrode.
+ORP is measured by using an electrochemical ORP (REDOX) sensor.
+In comparison to a pH sensor, the ORP sensor is normally a combination type which contains both a measuring and reference electrode.

-The measuring cell, which is typically a noble metal such as platinum or gold, detects changes in REDOX potential and the reference provides a stable comparison signal.
-ORP is expressed in millivolts and typically a pH instrument using the mV scale is used to display the readings.
+The measuring cell, typically a noble metal such as platinum or gold, detects changes in REDOX potential while the reference provides a stable comparison signal.
+ORP is expressed in millivolts and is typically a pH instrument while using the mV scale to display the readings.

 Why is ORP Measurement Necessary?

 ORP measurements are a cost effective method to control various processes.
-Effective disinfection using chlorine, ozone, or bromine are very common uses.
-It is also used in in process applications to control destruction of chromate or cyanide, as well as bleach production and wet scrubbers.
+Chlorine, ozone, or bromine are commonly used to disinfect effectively.
+It is also used in process applications to control the destruction of chromate or cyanide, as well as bleach production and wet scrubbers.